djlucas/initd/profile.md

 Notes:
 - Bullets use two spaces followed by `-` and a concise, present-tense clause.
-- Omit the optional “Security Benefits” section when it does not apply.
+- Omit the optional "Security Benefits" section when it does not apply.
+- Do not mention updates to markdown documentation files (README.md, profile.md, tests/README.md) in the "What Changed" bullets - focus on code and configuration changes only.
 - Configure `git config commit.template` (project or global) or a prepare- commit-msg hook to enforce the template automatically.